 The Victoria Transport Policy Institute (VTPI) provides a great example of a shared parking scenario and how the numbers can translate into profit.

 In their example, an office building has 120 surface parking spaces, 100 used by their employees and the remaining designated for visitors.
-By negotiating the use of the surface parking spaces to nearby businesses, in this example a restaurant and a church, the building owner can add an additional $15,000 per year in revenue.
-A commercial parking operator is factored into the plan for evenings and weekends for an estimated $10,000 in annual revenue.
+By negotiating the use of the surface parking spaces to nearby businesses, in this example, a restaurant and a church, the building owner can add $15,000 per year in revenue.
+A commercial parking operator factors into the plan for evenings and weekends for an estimated $10,000 in annual revenue.
 The example also explores the impact of reducing parking spot demand of the building employees through a space-share program.
-Leasing the freed-up spaces to a nearby business can add an additional $20,000 in revenue.
+Leasing the freed-up spaces to a nearby business can add $20,000 in revenue.